MaxGomas/demographicmedals/Readme.md

 ### Python

 Starting to build a classic medal tally in order to read data correctly.
-The previous table has been imported as a .csv
+The previous table has been imported as a .csv.
+I'll share GitHub Copilot corresponding prompts
 ```
-def plot_medals_tally(df)
+Create a stackbar chart with label is country, then the bars are the corresponding Gold, Silver and Bronze column
 ```
 ![imgaeTally](graphs/medaltally.png)